tytydraco/yessleep/out/I_took_a_night_security_job_for_a_company_that_doesnt_officially_exist.md

 4. If someone asks you to let them out, do not respond.
 5. If you see yourself on the cameras, log the time and look away.

 I laughed at that last one.
-The first night was quiet, too quiet.
+The first few nights were quiet, too quiet.
 No deliveries, no staff, no cleaning crews.
 The cameras showed hallways, stairwells, and rooms full of shelves covered in white sheets.
 At 9:07 p.m. on my fourth night, I heard footsteps, they came from behind me.
 Slow, bare, careful.

 I remembered rule number 2 and stared straight ahead, forcing my eyes to stay on the monitors.
 The sound stopped directly behind my chair.
 I felt breath against my neck, cold, dry, patient.